16 March, 2015

 A birdbath invites birds of all colors and stripes to rest their weary wings and splash around for a bit.
 If you’re particularly fond of birdwatching, installing a place for the birds to bathe themselves is the right choice for you.
 Not only do birdbaths allow for unique wildlife sights, but having the birds chirping away can add a beautiful melodic feature to your backyard patio.

+If you are interested in learning how to build a pondless waterfall, you can check out YouTube tutorials or blogs that speak about the same.
 From simple ponds dug by hand to more elaborately landscaped ones with fish and lily pads, an in-ground water feature provides a tranquil escape for reflection or introspection.
 No matter the size of the pond, consider accentuating it with plants and flowers of your choosing.
 Relaxing in your hammock next to your backyard pond can make for an exceptionally relaxing Sunday afternoon.

 Several types of outdoor fountains exist that you can neatly display in your backyard.
 Bubbling fountains push water up through a hole in the basin that then silently retreats back down into the basin from which it came.
 A spilling fountain spouts water that drops directly into the basin.
 And jet-style fountains utilize pressurized water that shoots out of and then back into a basin.
 Combinations of these different types of fountains also exist.
 Not only do fountains come with a variety of water-manipulation methods, but they also come in all sorts of styles too, such as classical, modern or rustic.
 Be sure to choose one that best matches your patio furniture collection.